 CS-322 Statistical Computer Program Packages, 3 cr.
 This course provides an in depth study of modern statistical data analysis using as the Binomial and Normal distribution, the Linear Regression model, Analysis of Variance, Nonparametric methods and Computer Random Sampling techniques using MINITAB and GPSS.
 In addition students will become experienced in the actual implementation of these statistical models with data sets using such statistical software packages as MINITAB, SPSS, BMDP and SAS.

-Prereq.: CS-200 and MATH-275 or equivalent.
+Prerea: CS-200 and MATH-275 or equivalent.

 CS-324 Introduction to the Design of Algorithms, 3 cr.
 Methods for analyzing algorithms are discussed including an introduction to asymptotic notation.
 Several approaches to designing algorithms are covered using theory, examples, and problems.
 Those approaches include divide-and-conquer, dynamic programming, the greedy approach, backtracking, and branch-and-bound.
 Different approaches are applied to the same problem to illuminate the relative advantages of the approaches.
-Prereq.: CS-201 or MATH-251, CS 304.
+Prereg.: CS-201 or MATH-251, CS 304.

-CS-326 Computer Use for Numerical Methods, 3 cr.An introduction to structured Fortran programming, Computational errors, Solving nonlinear equations, Solving sets of Equations, Determinants and matrix inversions, Interpolating polynomials.
-Prerea: CS-207 and MATH-202 or equivalent.
+CS-326 Numerical Methods Using Fortran, 3 cr.An introduction to structured Fortran programming, Computational errors, Solving nonlinear equations, Solving sets of Equations, Determinants and matrix inversions, Interpolating polynomials.
+Prereg.: CS-200 and MATH-106 or equivalent.